OnlyLoveOleg/ansible-role-apache-solr/README.md

 ```
 apache_solr:
  download_url: http://archive.apache.org/dist/lucene/solr/5.4.0/solr-5.4.0.tgz
- #java: openjdk-7-jdk (OPTIONAL)
+ java: openjdk-7-jdk

 apache_solr_log4j: log4j.properties.j2
 apache_solr_env: Debian/solr-5.4.0.in.sh.j2

-NOTES: Java - you can uncomment apache_solr.java to install the JDK or define apache_solr in
+NOTES: Java - you can comment apache_solr.java if you manage Java outside of this role.
-              group_vars or host_vars based on your needs.

        apache_solr_log4j and apache_solr_env can be relative or full path to the actual files
        to be copied to remote.